iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_image-upload.markdown

 We need to install a piece of software to let us upload files in Rails.

-Open `Gemfile` in the project directory using your text editor and under the line
+Open `Gemfile` in the project directory using your text editor and add

 {% highlight ruby %}
-gem 'sqlite3'
-{% endhighlight %}

-add

-{% highlight ruby %}
 gem 'carrierwave'
 {% endhighlight %}

-**Coach:** Explain what libraries are and why they are useful.
-Describe what open source software is.

 In the terminal run: